rettopnivek/rettopnivek.github.io/index.md

 title: Kevin Potter
 ---

+Simple choices and their response times have been stalwart measures in psychological research.
+They have been used to gain insight into memory, vision, clinical disorders, social biases, and even consciousness.

+However, when studying cognition and the brain, even a very simple choice, such as pressing a button to indicate whether an arrow is pointing to the left or right, is hard to decode.
+A complex stream of neural activity leads to the final simple act of hitting a key to indicate the final choice.

-I'm a quantitative psychologist.
-I received my Ph.D. from Ohio State University in 2015.
-My research primarily focuses on modeling simple choices and their response times, but I am also interested in Psychometrics and Bayesian statistics.
+As a [quantitative psychologist](http://www.apa.org/research/tools/quantitative/), my research primarily focuses on building and applying mathematical models that can describe these simple choices and response times.
+I am also interested in making these models easier for psychologists in other fields to apply to their own work.